Crash Boom Bang: The Car Accident

 If your loved one has been kept overnight or for days at the hospital because their injuries are so bad, then visit them as much as possible.
 It's important to be by their side for support, and to look after them if the nurses aren't on the ball.

 Call a personal injury lawyer right away .
-A good personal injury law firm, like Goldfinger Personal Injury Law, will even meet with you and your family at the hospital following the accident.
+A good personal injury law firm, like Goldfinger Injury Lawyers, will even meet with you and your family at the hospital following the accident.
 If the injuries are serious, it's no time to mess around or delay.
 More on that in the next section.

 Sometimes pain from car accidents doesn't surface until 24-48 hours after the accident took place.
 Sometimes people leave an accident scene without getting any medical attention because they feel fine, but wake up the next morning unable to move because of pain or stiffness from the car accident.

 If you or your loved one didn't get medical attention in within the first 24 hours following the car accident, then it's important to get medical attention right away in the following 24 hours.